Ifudiva/Ifudiva/README.md

-- 👋 Hi there, I’m @Ifudiva
+- 👋 Hi there, I am Ifunanya Onyeka
 - 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning Advanced Ms Excel and Data Analysis (SQL,Power BI and python)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on....
-- 📫 How to reach me
+- 📫 How to reach me @onyekaifunanya0gmail
 - 😄 Pronouns: she
 - ⚡ Fun fact: I love to explore and learn new things